justinglobal/shirt_factory/proposal.md

   * gallery page
   **Week 3 & 4**

-5. Connect and test gallery and order page
+5. Connect and test gallery and shirt page
   **Week 4 & 5**

 6. Refine design and Set up order processing
-  - Mostly outside of project scope...this is something that gives user an end point
-  - Clicking on shirt in gallery takes user to order form for shirt **Week 5**
+  - Finished MVP but continuing refinements
+  **Week 5**

 7. Add other design generators
     * Oregon Trail and glitch modules
     * Investigate full shirt designer interface
-  **Week 5**
+      - Mostly outside of project scope...this is something that gives user an end point
+      - Clicking on shirt in gallery takes user to order form for shirt **Week 5**

 ## Further Work